 Joe’s Guide to the U2 General Admission

-This U2 General Admission (GA) Guide has been updated and will be refined throughout the Joshua Tree Tour 2017.
+This U2 General Admission (GA) Guide has been updated and will be refined throughout the U2 eXPERIENCE + iNNOCENCE Tour 2018.

 Table of Contents:

 2) Buying GA Tickets